gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 Like in `/src/pages/index.js` the file exports a JavaScript function that returns an HTML like structure, but this time the function takes an argument.
 The first argument provided to a component function is always an object called the props.
 On the props object, the children of the component are available.
 Within the HTML like markup, the curly braces wrap a JavaScript expression whose result will be placed there.
 In this case it is a very simple expression that results in the contents of the `children` variable.

 The common elements from the `/index.html` and `/who/ella-arborist.html` files can now copied into the `<Layout>` component.
 A second prop is also added and used in a second JavaScript expression in the `<title>` element.
 The added expression results in the title, with the `staffName` prop added only if it is provided.
-We'll see the prop used later on when porting the `/who/ella-arborist.html` page.
+You'll see the prop used later on when porting the `/who/ella-arborist.html` page.

 ```jsx:title=/gatsby-site-section/src/components/Layout.js
 import React from "react"